GoogleChrome/web.dev/src/site/content/en/mini-apps/programming-the-mini-app-way/index.md

 accordions, carousels, etc., mini apps just ship with a default selection of components that is extensible in case you need more.
 On the Web, there are likewise many options, some of which I have listed in the [chapter on mini app components](/mini-app-components/#web-components).
 In an ideal world, component libraries on the Web were built in a way that you could mix them freely.
-In practice, too many times, there is a certain lock-in regarding a design system you need to buy in when you use a component, or the component library is distributed in a way that it is all or nothing, but no individual components can be easily added to a project.
+In practice, too many times, there is a certain lock-in regarding a design system you need to buy in to when you use a component, or the component library is distributed in a way that it is all or nothing, but no individual components can be easily added to a project.
 There are, however, atomic components that you can use in isolation, or libraries like [generic-components](https://github.com/thepassle/generic-components) that are unstyled on purpose.